EXCCoin/exccdata/README.md

 ## Internal-use packages

-Packages `blockdata` and `dcrsqlite` are currently designed only for internal use internal use by other exccdata packages, but they may be of general value in the future.
+Packages `blockdata` and `exccsqlite` are currently designed only for internal use internal use by other exccdata packages, but they may be of general value in the future.